eliashaeussler/api/README.md

 - Start or end your lunch break in Slack using slash command `/lunch`
 - Display Redmine issue information in Slack using slash command `/issue` or `/redmine issue`
 - Notify your team members in Slack that you're ready for stand-up using slash command `/standup`
+- Spend beer on your team members in Slack using slash command `/beer`

 ## Requirements